vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

 .. figure:: images/ftpsource-add-done.png
    :alt: Add a FTP source name done

 - Now, hover over the FtpSource connector, a couple of buttons will show up.
-These are action buttons, let take a quick look (from left to right):
+These are action buttons, let take a quick look and see what can we do with them (from left to right):

   .. figure:: images/ftpsource-add-action-buttons.png
     :alt: Action buttons

   - **Link**: create a new link, once a link is created you can move your mouse and the link will follow along your mouse position.
-To link to another component, you can hover over it and do a mouse right-click.
+To link to another component, you can hover over it and do a mouse left-click.
 To cancel the link creation, just click on the blank within the Paper.

     .. tip::
       A link can also be interacted with.
 You can remove it by clicking on the "x" button.
 And click on any point of the link creates a vertex.
 The vertex can be moved and tweaked to change its position.
 You can also delete a vertex by double clicking on it.